doriordan/skuber/docs/MIGRATION_1-to-2.md

 ## partiallyUpdate

 The `partiallyUpdate` method has been removed, as it was undocumented and didn't work anyway.
-In the longer-term, proper `PATCH` support would be nice to have but was not available in 1.x and is not yet available in 2.0.
+Skuber 2 supports a `jsonMergePatch` operation instead, which allows clients to patch resources using the Kubernetes API json merge patch functionality.

 ## Configuration